The method of writing an appraisal report deals with an evaluation which leads to an opinion of value.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Fariss Appraisal Services is willing to answer any inquiries you might have about appraisals in Bakersfield and Kern County.
+Fariss Appraisal Services is always willing to address any questions you might have about appraisals or real estate in Kern County.

 Got a Question?